rust-lang/rust/doc/tutorial.md

 * **Type inference.** Type annotations on local variable declarations are optional.
-* **Safe task-based concurrency.** Rust's lightweight tasks do not share memory and communicate through messages.
+* **Safe task-based concurrency.** Rust's lightweight tasks do not share memory, instead communicating through messages.
 * **Higher-order functions.** Efficient and flexible closures provide iteration and other control structures
-* **Pattern matching and algebraic data types.** Pattern matching on Rust's enums is a compact and expressive way to encode program logic.
+* **Pattern matching and algebraic data types.** Pattern matching on Rust's enumeration types (a more powerful version of C's enums, similar to algebraic data types in functional languages) is a compact and expressive way to encode program logic.
-* **Polymorphism.** Rust has type-parameric functions and types, type classes and OO-style interfaces.
+* **Polymorphism.** Rust has type-parametric functions and types, type classes and OO-style interfaces.

 ## Scope